 My goal for 2021 is to establish greater regularity with this website, posting on a monthly basis, ideally on the last Sunday of each month.

 I’ll likely start the year by sharing my published articles.
 Over the past few years, I’ve had the opportunity to publish my writing in a variety of online publications.
 Much of my writing focuses on the arts, especially underground music.
 But some of my work has broader appeal, including a blog about the farm-to-table movement.
-Whether you find new music to listen to or a writing phrase to chew on, I’m content to showcase how one’s relationship with any discipline is developed over time with care and dedication; as always, if I can do it, you can, too.
+Whether you find new music to listen to or a writing phrase to chew on, I’m content to showcase how one’s relationship with any discipline is developed over time with care and dedication.
+As always, if I can do it, you can, too.

-One of the wildcards of this site is an episodic blog series promoting socially and politically conscious music from around the world.
+One of the site’s wildcards is an episodic blog series promoting socially and politically conscious music from around the world.
 Unlike the rest of the original content that I publish on this blog, this series will be exclusively written by visitors of this site.
 Yes, that means you; feel free to invite your friends, neighbors, boss, even grandma.
 My purpose is to provide a platform for non-professional writers who have something to say about music that helps us better understand our roles as citizens of the world and stewards of the planet.

 Finally, to balance the more curatorial nature of this site with something more personal, I plan on writing quarterly updates about meaningful goings-on within my life.
 These updates will assess the current challenges that I face along with lessons that I learn along the way.
 They will feature a section collecting quotes from podcasts, books, and films that engaged me during each season.
 I’ll reflect upon the relevance of these ideas for myself in a way that may also be helpful for others.